-It’s the New Year!
-It’s time to start fresh and make 2017 the best, most vibrant year you’ve ever had.
+It’s the New Year once again!
+It’s time to start fresh and make 2019 the best, most vibrant year you’ve ever had.
 And I want to show you the #1 thing you can start doing today to make that happen.

 First, if you’re reading this, I already know you’re committed to becoming healthy, whether your journey has involved a cancer diagnosis and treatment, or your goal is to prevent cancer, have more energy, and ultimately live a longer and more fulfilling life.

 Let’s be frank − there’s an overabundance of information out there about what we “should” do.
 You can spend your whole day reading blogs and articles about what this guru says or that doctor suggests.

 But there’s only one thing that really matters… how much of it you’re able to actually put it into practice.
 Simple as that.
 Information is useless until it turns into action.

 So if we know what we’re supposed to be doing, why aren’t we doing it?
 The hardest part for almost everyone is just knowing where to start.
 (Much less to maintain the New Year’s Resolutions we say we’re going to do.)

 With that in mind, I want to give you the secret… The #1 thing you need to change to make all of this work.